-Indian Immigration and customs was a breeze.
+Indian Immigration and customs were a breeze.
 I had a bit more difficulty in Immigration in Nepal.
-When I was in Bangkok I got my Nepalese visa in my British passport as I wanted to make sure my Iranian visa went in my NZ passport.
-When the Nepalese immigration checked my British passport they noticed I had not got stamped in or out of India.
+When I was in Bangkok, I got my Nepalese visa in my British passport as I wanted to make sure my Iranian visa went in my NZ passport.
+When the Nepalese immigration checked my British passport, they noticed I had not got stamped in or out of India.
 When I gave them my New Zealand passport there was a bit of a commotion.
 I explained I had dual citizenship; they made a few calls and then stamped my British passport.
 It was then off to customs.
 To get my bike into countries I need to either complete temporary importation documents or use my carnet.
 On the carnet it has a list of countries that are signatory to this standard.
 Nepal was not on this list but they wouldn’t allow the bike in unless they stamped my carnet.
 I had the same thing happen in Cambodia.
 At the Cambodian border there were a French couple that had brought a motorcycle in Vietnam and had ridden to Cambodia only to be told they cannot enter unless they have a carnet.
 I explained to the official according to this carnet Cambodia do not require one.
 The official said they would not be permitted in unless they went to Phnom Pehn to get the correct paperwork and they always need a carnet.

 It seems that some countries require a carnet even though they are not a signatory to the agreement.

 I headed towards Kathmandu looking for an ATM and a hotel.
 I found an ATM in the second town I went through but could not find a hotel.
 At this point all I wanted to do was lay down.
 I kept going until I reached a large town called Damak.
 I searched and searched until I found a guest house only to be told it was full.